X

 In other words, taking a place name as a surname was meant to prevent others from intervening and embezzling by claiming, “This place is my domain!
 Such a place was called “名字ノ地” (a place of the surname).

-Originally, the samurai’s surname was the place name of the estate’s “名字ノ地” (a place of the surname).
-Therefore, when the estate changes, the surname changes as a matter of course.
+Initially, the samurai’s surname was the place name of the estate’s “名字ノ地” (a place of the surname).
+Therefore, when the estate changes, the surname changes as well.

 Have you found Japanese surnames you are familiar with?
 Or even your Japanese surnames on the list?
 Let us know if you have any stories to share with us!